carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 ## Data Sets

-Download the [zip file](https://github.com/astroDimitrios/intro-to-modern-fortran) and unzip it to your Desktop or check out this [git repository]().
+Download the [zip file](https://github.com/astroDimitrios/intro-to-modern-fortran) and unzip it in your Desktop **or** check out this lessons [git repository](https://github.com/carpentries-incubator/intro-to-modern-fortran/) and navigate to the following directory:
+`episodes/data/learners`.
-This file contains data and skeleton code which we will use throughout the course.
+This contains data and skeleton code which we will use throughout the course.
+This course refers to this `learners` directory as the **data directory** from this point on.

 ## Compiler Setup

 Fortran is a compiled language.
-This means you have to translate your Fortran code to machine code before running the program.
+You have to translate your Fortran code to machine code before running the program.
 We can do this with a Fortran compiler.
 It is common to test your code with multiple compilers, as some are better at debugging certain errors than others.

+### Installing a Compiler

 Your instructor may provide different instructions for installing a suitable compiler or have installed one for you.